-RuleSet to Use
+Rule Set to Use

-Name of the rule set to be used for this service.
+File Configuration fields: szRuleSetName Description: Name of the rule set to be used for this service.
 The Rule Set name must be a valid Rule Set.

-4.4.5 MonitorWare Echo Reply
+4.5.5 MonitorWare Echo Reply

 The Echo Reply service is used on each of the installed EventReporter/MonitorWare Agent.
 A central agent running the MonitorWare Agent is using the echo request and instructs to poll each of the other EventReporter/MonitorWare Agent services.
 When the request is not carried out successfully, an alert is generated.
 The MonitorWare echo protocol ensures that always a fresh probe of the remote EventReporter/MonitorWare Agent Service is done.